Table of Contents

 Space matters

-Believe it or not, the space to play Solo RPG is a fundamental factor to enjoying the experience.
-Despite some people playing from the car, from a phone, from work or from an underground room, all of them make up for the setup and the experience.
+Believe it or not, the space to play a Solo RPG is fundamental to enjoying the experience.
+Regardless of when playing from the car, from a phone, from work, or in an underground room, all of them make up for the setup and the experience.

 Playing on PC

-In this section I can help a lot, because this is how I play.
-I don’t have much room in my desk, but I have a large monitor, a keyboard, a mouse and some big headsets for music.
+In this section, I can help a lot, because this is how I play.
+I don’t have much room on my desk, but I have a large monitor, a keyboard, a mouse, and some big headsets for music.
 We are faced with a challenge, with so much power in front of us, what do we do next?

 The following setups are just combination suggestions.
 Feel free to combine them however you prefer 🙂